Siddh019/FlexPower-Project/README.md

 <img width="990" alt="Screenshot 2025-01-30 at 3 49 04 PM" src="https://github.com/user-attachments/assets/c6f47e2b-8fad-4a03-a719-25d069f27519" />

-I have also calculated the Intra Qtr Price for 2022-01-01 using both OLS and Random Forest coefficient estimates.
+I have also calculated the Intra Price for 2022-01-01 using both OLS and Random Forest coefficient estimates.
 Since this is entirely out-of-sample data (no actual price data for 2022-01-01 was available), I encourage you to calculate the Profit/Loss to test the model's performance.

 This was a fun project to build and test a trading strategy.
 I'm not entirely sure if my strategy will actually work in the real world, but I did the best I could within this short week.
 I'd love to hear your thoughts on it and any suggestions you might have.